GNU-Ymir/Documentations/en/hello-world/commentaires.md

 In the above pogram, calling **`assert`** will throw an exception if the test is false.
 Errors are presented in the [Error Handling](https://gnu-ymir.github.io/Documentations/en/errors/main.html) chapter.
+For the moment, we can consider that the exception simply stops the program when the test fails.

-Comments can be used to generate documentation of the code.
-The documentation is explained in the [Documentation](https://gnu-ymir.github.io/Documentations/en/documentation/main.html) chapter.
+We will see in the [Documentation](https://gnu-ymir.github.io/Documentations/en/documentation/main.html) chapter, that comments are very usefull, to generate documentations.